Some progress on Greek debt deal, gaps remain

 A total of 6.5 billion euros in cuts to wages, pensions and benefit payments had been agreed and a further 1.1 billion euros in savings were planned from an increase in the retirement age.

-An additional 1.9 billion euros would come in savings from various modernization measures approved by the troika, leaving the two sides still wrangling over some 2 billion euros in proposed savings in health, defense and local government.
+An additional 1.9 billion euros would come in savings from various modernisation measures approved by the troika, leaving the two sides still wrangling over some 2 billion euros in proposed savings in health, defence and local government.

 Separately, the government unveiled the outlines of a plan to raise an additional 2 billion euros in 2013-14 through improved tax collection and measures to fight tax evasion.